 The Healthy Food Access initiative was launched in 2013 to address high rates of food insecurity, poverty and obesity in southeastern Ohio.
 To address these issues, the Osteopathic Heritage Foundation of Nelsonville invests in coordinated and strategic efforts designed to strengthen and expand the food system, as well as the foodbank and pantry network, to increase the availability, affordability and consumption of healthy foods through various distribution outlets serving vulnerable populations.

-To advance the goals of the Healthy Food Access Initiative, the Osteopathic Heritage Foundation of Nelsonville invested in a multi-year plan developed by the Athens County Food Partners, comprised of Appalachian Center for Economic Networks (ACEnet), Community Food Initiatives and Rural Action, to support local efforts to increase access to healthy foods.
+To advance the goals of the Healthy Food Access Initiative, the Osteopathic Heritage Foundation of Nelsonville invested in a multi-year plan developed by the Appalachia Accessible Food Network, comprised of Appalachian Center for Economic Networks (ACEnet), Community Food Initiatives and Rural Action, to support local efforts to increase access to healthy foods.
 Recent approvals also include strategic planning and capacity building efforts initiated by the Southeastern Ohio Food Bank and support of local food pantries, including the Nelsonville Food Cupboard.

 Together, these investments support local efforts to increase the supply of healthy foods from area farmers into the established food hub; build capacity and infrastructure to process, aggregate and store healthy foods; and expand distribution to meet the growing needs of food insecure families.